kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Thu Aug 29 2024
+Last update on Fri Aug 30 2024

 **124 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️